hyeonjae-park-data/energy-drink-blood-glucose/README.md

 ## Data Preparation

-The raw dataset contained 46 records, including 42 primary assignments and 4 reserve assignments.
+The raw dataset contained 46 records, including 42 primary participants and 4 reserve participants.

 After applying the predefined criteria for primary participants and usable primary responses, 42 participants were included in the primary analysis.